wighawag/ora/readme.md

 Type: `string`

 Text to display before the spinner.
+No prefix text will be displayed if set to empty string.

 ##### spinner